PCENet: High Dimensional Surrogate Modeling for Learning Uncertainty: Numerical Results

-This dataset concerns with the housing values in the suburbs of Boston, 1970.
-It was published in \cite{harrison1978hedonic} and has been used in many machine learning articles that address regression problems, including analysis with different supervised learning methods in \cite{quinlan1993combining}.
+{\bf Boston Housing:} This dataset concerns the housing values in the suburbs of Boston, 1970.
+It was published in \cite{harrison1978hedonic}, and has been featured in many machine learning articles that address regression problems, including analysis with different supervised learning methods in \cite{quinlan1993combining}.
 The data consists of 506 samples with 13 features.
-The 13 features were encoded with a VAE (6 neurons in the hidden layer) into a 3-dimensional latent space.
-The learning rate was $10^{-4}$ and the number of epochs was $100$.
-For the PCE stage, we chose adaptively the degree to be 3.
-Results are reported in Figure \ref{Real-fig} (left).
+The features were encoded with a VAE (6 neurons in the hidden layer) into a 3-dimensional latent space.
+The learning rate (LR) was $10^{-3}$ and the number of epochs (\#epochs) was $1400$.
+For the PCE stage, we chose the degree to be 11.
+The parameter values we obtained from BAM were $\lambda=0.1$ and $\sigma=0.2342$.
+The result for this data is reported in Figure \ref{Real-fig} (left).